About Travel Inspired Living

 You’ll see lots of posts on roadside attractions- from the Coffee Pot shaped building on the Historic Lincoln Highway to the Blue Whale of Catoosa found on Route 66 to the lesser known Horse Cemetery just off Interstate 75 in Kentucky.
 But that’s not all you’ll find.

 We also share historic attractions, unique places to sleep, local, state and national parks and more.

 Tonya Prater, Founder of TravelInspiredLiving.com

 Tonya is a wife, mom to three grown children and several fur babies.
-A nomad at heart, she dreams of the day she can convert her husband’s 2017 Dodge Promaster Van into a camper, pack up the house and hit the road.
-When she’s not scouring thrift stores for pieces to add to her milk glass collection, she’s plotting road trips to see the world’s largest and most unique attractions.
+A nomad at heart, she dreams of the day she can convert her husband’s 2017 Dodge Promaster Van into a permanent camper, pack up the house and hit the road.
+When she’s not scouring thrift stores for pieces to add to her milk glass collection or hosting a monthly wine night in her home, she’s plotting road trips to see the world’s largest and most unique attractions.

-In addition to owning this site, Tonya is the co-author of Secret Cleveland: A Guide to the Weird, Wonderful and Obscure (this is an affiliate link) and the revision of 100 Things to do in Cleveland Before You Die which was released in stores on September 15th, 2018.
+Tonya is also the co-author of Secret Cleveland: A Guide to the Weird, Wonderful and Obscure (this is an affiliate link) and the revision of 100 Things to do in Cleveland Before You Die which was released in stores on September 15th, 2018.

 She calls Mansfield, Ohio home but is seriously considering what life would be like as a snowbird.

 You can learn about the other contributors to Travel Inspired Living here.